Isoroku Yamamoto: 1920s and 1930s

 Throughout 1938, many young army and naval officers began to speak publicly against Yamamoto and certain other Japanese admirals, such as Mitsumasa Yonai and Shigeyoshi Inoue, for their strong opposition to a tripartite pact with Nazi Germany and Fascist Italy, which the admirals saw as inimical to "Japan's natural interests".
 Yamamoto received a steady stream of hate mail and death threats from Japanese nationalists.
 His reaction to the prospect of death by assassination was passive and accepting.
 The admiral wrote:

-To die for Emperor and Nation is the highest hope of a military man.
-After a brave hard fight the blossoms are scattered on the fighting field.
-But if a person wants to take a life instead, still the fighting man will go to eternity for Emperor and country.
-One man's life or death is a matter of no importance.
-All that matters is the Empire.
-As Confucius said, "They may crush cinnabar, yet they do not take away its color; one may burn a fragrant herb, yet it will not destroy the scent."
-They may destroy my body, yet they will not take away my will.

 The Japanese Army, annoyed at Yamamoto's unflinching opposition to a Rome-Berlin-Tokyo treaty, dispatched military police to "guard" him, a ruse by the Army to keep an eye on him.
 He was later reassigned from the naval ministry to sea as the commander-in-chief of the Combined Fleet on August 30, 1939.
 This was done as one of the last acts of acting Navy Minister Mitsumasa Yonai, under Baron Hiranuma Kiichirō's short-lived administration.
 It was done partly to make it harder for assassins to target Yamamoto.
 Yonai was certain that if Yamamoto remained ashore, he would be killed before the year [1939] ended.